Being laid off is tough, especially if you weren’t expecting it.

 Knowing your financial situation, having your basic living needs covered by unemployment insurance, and having a general plan of attack for your job search will all reduce your feelings of anxiety after a layoff.

-Next, you may start to feel uncertainty about whether you can find a new job, or whether you’ll ever find one as good as the position you had before.
+Next, you may start to feel uncertain about whether you can find a new job, or whether you’ll ever find one as good as the position you had before.

 It’s entirely normal to feel like this, but it’s NOT the reality.
 There are millions of jobs in the world.
 What are the odds that the job you held previously was the best one available?
 It’s just not true.